kafilat1210/Simple-shell/README.md

-The gol of this project is to build a command line interface that act exactly like hte built-in CLI of a bash shell, this readme file shall be updated as we proceed in this project please stay tuned
+The goal of this project is to build a command line interface that act exactly like the built-in CLI of a bash shell, this readme file shall be updated as we proceed in this project please stay tuned